op-maker/Image-segmentation/README.md

 # Image-segmentation
-This project is part of the DeepLearningSchool course
+This project is part of the DeepLearningSchool course.

+Here the problem of segmentation of medical images is considered.